Share on

 Conclusion

-There is clearly no one style of leadership that is applicable to all situations.
+There is no one style of leadership that is applicable to, and effective in, all situations.
 Just as professional athletes need to demonstrate multiple “tools” of the game they are trying to master, leaders need to be able to demonstrate that they can apply different styles in the face of different challenges.
 And that in general, more positive leadership styles that involve positive approaches rather than negative approaches are likely to get better outcomes.

 And, finally, it seems safe to say that adopting a coaching mindset is an integral part of the suite of approaches that all leaders must be able to deploy when the situation calls for it.